mantidproject/mantid/docs/source/release/v5.1.0/direct_geometry.rst

 Improvements
 ############

-For ILL time-of-flight instruments, :ref:`LoadILLTOF <algm-LoadILLTOF-v2>` now allows bin edges determined by channel number by default, but you can still convert to time-of-flight using the `ConvertToTOF` property.
+- For ILL time-of-flight instruments, :ref:`LoadILLTOF <algm-LoadILLTOF-v2>` now allows bin edges determined by channel number by default, but you can still convert to time-of-flight using the `ConvertToTOF` property.
+- The incident energy calibration has been fixed for PANTHER and IN6 in :ref:`DirectILLCollectData <algm-DirectILLCollectData-v1>`.

 :ref:`Release 5.1.0 <v5.1.0>`